 - Internal labor costs to manage the software and support the users

-- Floor space, power & cooling for on-premises
+- Floor space, power, and cooling for on-premises

 - Maintenance costs